 Between December 2019 and March 2020, at least one million individuals were displaced, representing the largest IDP movement of our time.
 Despite a robust humanitarian response, the needs of IDPs remained largely unmet.

-I ran out of words.
-Our hospital is overflowing, we have no beds, no rooms, and no personnel left to receive this huge number of patients.
+hospital is overflowing, we have no beds, no rooms, and no personnel left to receive this huge number of patients.
 I felt powerless.